Reach the Beach Ultra

 No. Sorry!
 We love dogs too, but the trial is too narrow in places to safely accommodate dogs.
 Also, there are deer and sheep loose along most of the course.

-Are their toilets and female only provisions?
+Are there toilets and female only provisions?

 Yes, there will be toilets available along the route.
 Some of these will be designated female only, with access to feminine hygiene products.